SYSTRAN/fuzzy-match/README.md

 ## Fuzzy Lookup

 ```
-FuzzyMatch-cli -i CORPUS.fmi -a match -f FUZZY -N NTHREAD -n NMATCH [--ml ML] [--mr MR] --idf-penalty IDFPENALTYRATIO --insert-cost ICOST --delete-cost DCOST --replace-cost RCOST --contrast CONTRASTFACTOR --contrast-buffer CONTRASTBUFF < INPUTFILE > MATCHES
+FuzzyMatch-cli -i CORPUS.fmi -a match -f FUZZY -N NTHREAD -n NMATCH --filter-type FILTERTYPE [--ml ML] [--mr MR] [--bm25-buffer BM25BUFF] [--bm25-cutoff BM25CUTOFF] --idf-penalty IDFPENALTYRATIO --insert-cost ICOST --delete-cost DCOST --replace-cost RCOST --contrast CONTRASTFACTOR --contrast-buffer CONTRASTBUFF < INPUTFILE > MATCHES
 ```

 * `CORPUS.fmi` path to the complete generated index file
 * `FUZZY`, the fuzzy threshold in [0,1].
 Not really relevant < 0.5.
 * `NTHREAD` number of thread to use - default 4.
 Scales well with the number of threads.
-* `NMATCH` number of match to return
+* `NMATCH` number of match to return.
+* `FILTERTYPE` switch between `suffix-array` or `bm25` (default `suffix-array`).
 * `ML` minimal length of the longest subsequence (in tokens) - defaut 3.
 If the pattern size is strictly less than `ML`, then this parameter is ignored.
 * `MR` minimal ratio of the longest subsequence (in tokens) - default 0.
-Interesting to use for lowest fuzzy - for instance a value of 0.5, used with fuzzy threshold 0.5, will guarantee the presence of at least 50% of the sentence length
+Interesting to use for lowest fuzzy - for instance a value of 0.5, used with fuzzy threshold 0.5, will guarantee the presence of at least 50% of the sentence length.
+* `BM25BUFF` number of best BM25 to rerank with edit distance.
+The default is 10.
+* `BM25CUTOFF` minimum BM25 score threshold cutoff.
+The default is 0.
 * `IDFPENALTYRATIO` if not null, gives extra penalty to word missing weighted on IDF: a value of 1 is equivalent to give a penalty of one additional missing word for a word appearing only once in all the translation memory.
 * `ICOST`, `DCOST`, `RCOST`, positive real values, respectively costs for *insertion*, *deletion* and *replace* in the edit distance.
-The defalut are 1, 1, 1.
+The default are 1, 1, 1.
 For coverage similarity, choose 1, 0, 1.
 * `CONTRAST` contrastive factor for iterative contrastive retrieval (see [paper](https://aclanthology.org/2022.emnlp-main.235/)).
 Default is 0.
 The greater, the more diversity in the retrieved sequences.
 * `CONTRASTBUFF` contrastive buffer (default `NMATCH`, only useful when `CONTRAST`>0) is the number of candidates with highest matches considered for contrastive reranking.
 If not set, it will just rerank the `NMATCH` scores.